Dual Induction CLT for High-dimensional m-dependent Data: Discussion

 \section{Discussion}

-We derived a $1/\sqrt{n}$ scaling of Berry--Esseen bound for high-dimensional $m$-dependent random vectors over hyper-rectangles the weakest possible settings of finite third moments.
-For fixed $p$, the rate implied by our result is $\{\log (n/m)\}^{3/2}\sqrt{m/n}$, matching the optimal rate for $m$-dependent random variables obtained by \citet{shergin1980convergence}.
+We derived a Berry--Esseen bound for high-dimensional $m$-dependent random vectors over hyper-rectangles under the weakest possible settings of finite third moments, achieving the optimal rate (in $n$) of order $1/\sqrt{n}$.
+For fixed $p$, the rate implied by our result is $m^{(q-1)/(q-2)} / \sqrt{n}$, matching the classical optimal rate for $m$-dependent (univariate) random variables.
+For applicability in statistical inference, we further propose a new bootstrap scheme to estimate the ``limiting'' Gaussian distribution.
+Our bootstrap scheme is new in that it does not use the classical Newey-West Heteroscedastic and autocorrelation (HAC) consistent estimator of the covariance matrix, but a projection of the naive estimator of the covariance matrix.
+This choice played an important role in getting faster rates for the bootstrap approximation.

-Our advancement in the Gaussian approximation rate of $m$-dependent samples could benefit the theoretical analyses under physical dependence frameworks. \citet{zhang2018gaussian} introduced the $m$-approximation technique to study the Gaussian approximation of weakly dependent time series under physical dependence.
-The technique extends the Berry--Esseen bounds for $m$-dependent samples to weaker temporal dependencies (see Theorem 2.1 and the end of Section 2.2 therein).
-Similarly, \citet{chang2021central} extended the $n^{-1/6}$ rate under $m$-dependence to samples with physical dependence.
-The resulting rate in Theorem 3 was better than the best rate of \citet{zhang2017gaussian}.
+Our results about the Gaussian approximations of $m$-dependent samples could be applied in existing analyses of physical dependence settings. \citet{zhang2018gaussian} introduced the $m$-approximation technique to study the Gaussian approximation of weakly dependent time series under physical dependence.
+The technique extends Berry--Esseen bounds for $m$-dependent samples to weaker temporal dependencies; see Theorem 2.1 and the end of Section 2.2 therein.
+Similarly, \citet{chang2021central} derived an $1/n^{1/6}$ rate under $m$-dependence to samples with physical dependence.
+The resulting rate in Theorem 3 improved the rates obtained by \citet{zhang2017gaussian}.

 Another important future direction is extending our technique to samples with generalized graph dependency.
 Random vectors $X_1, X_2, \dots, X_n \in \reals^p$ are said to have dependency structure defined by graph $G = ([n], E)$ if $X_i \indep X_j$ if $(i,j) \in E$.
 Graph dependency generalizes $m$-dependence as a special case by taking $E = \{(i,j): \abs{i-j} \leq m\}$.
-The only CLT result up to our best knowledge has been \citet{chen2004normal} for $1$-dimensional samples with graph dependency.
-Extending their result to high-dimensional samples has a huge potential to advance statistical analyses on network data, which is another data type with increasing availability.
+To the best of our knowledge, the only CLT result is that of \citet{chen2004normal} for $1$-dimensional samples with graph dependency.
+Extending their result to high-dimensional samples has wide potential applicability in statistical network analysis.